 The genital area in humans also possesses a large number of scent glands.
 So while it may seem that your dog is sniffing around in a private area for a little too much information, this is simply his natural way of getting to know someone unfamiliar.

-Fortunately there is a way of keeping your dog from poking his nose where it doesn’t belong while still allowing him access to information he needs to feel comfortable.
+Fortunately, there is a way to keep your dog from poking his nose where it doesn’t belong while still allowing him access to information he needs to feel comfortable.
 The method is simple: